smartcontractkit/documentation/docs/Introduction/architecture-overview/off-chain-reporting.md

 - Overall network congestion from Chainlink oracle networks is reduced dramatically
 - Individual node operators spend far less on gas costs
-- Node networks are more scalable because price feeds can accommodate more nodes
+- Node networks are more scalable because data feeds can accommodate more nodes
 - Data feeds can be updated in a more timely manner since each round needn't wait for multiple transactions to be confirmed before a price is confirmed on-chain.

 This update is the third generation of Chainlink client that nodes support: the first being RunLog, the second being Flux Monitor, and the third being OCR.
 This increased redundancy means that Nodes have multiple battle-hardened failover protocols.